-Researchers from Newcastle University and The Newcastle upon Tyne NHS Foundation Trust are looking for pregnant women and new mums – with babies under one – to take part in some antenatal & postnatal research discussion sessions.
+Researchers from Newcastle University and The Newcastle upon Tyne NHS Foundation Trust regularly work with pregnant women, mums and families to take part in antenatal & postnatal research discussion sessions.

-The sessions run a few times a year and each one lasts for about 90 minutes.
-They are informal and friendly sessions, which are currently running over Zoom – the researchers just want some discussion and your feedback on the research projects they are doing.
+The sessions run a few times a year and each one lasts for about 60 minutes.
+They are informal and friendly sessions, which are currently running over Zoom. he researchers just want some discussion and your feedback on the research projects they are doing.

 I will also be there to co-facilitate the session.